 Your "Out-of-Network" benefits provide coverage at a higher out-of-pocket cost.
-However, your Out-of-Network benefits allow you to receive Covered Benefits from almost any medical Provider.
+However, your Out-of-Network benefits allow you to receive Covered Benefits from almost any medical Provider located within the United States.

 You must choose a PCP for yourself and each Member of your family when you enroll in the Plan.
 Most care must be provided or arranged by your PCP, except as described in section I.E.2.
 Your PCP Manages Your Health Care.